Mark Pearn

-Mark Pearn (born 21 March 1977 in Bristol, England) is a male retired English field hockey player.
+Markus Wornden Pearn (born 21 March 1977) is a male retired English field hockey player who competed at two Olympic Games.

-Hockey career
+Biography

 Pearn was a member of the England and Great Britain squads, making his debut for England against the Netherlands in the 1995 Champions Trophy in Berlin.
 He scored his first international goal against India in the tournament to become the youngest player to score for England at just 18 years old.

-He participated in two Summer Olympics in 2000 and 2004, as well as in the 1998 Men's Hockey World Cup, the 2002 Men's Hockey World Cup, the 1998 Commonwealth Games and the 2002 Commonwealth Games.
+Pearn played club hockey for Gloucester City before joining Reading for the 1995/1996 season.
+It was at Reading that he gained his major honours, participating in the 1998 Commonwealth Games and 1998 Men's Hockey World Cup before representing Great Britain at the 2000 Olympic Games in Sydney, in the field hockey tournament.

+Still at Reading, he represented England at the 2002 Commonwealth Games in Manchester, the 2002 Men's Hockey World Cup and went to his second Olympics at the 2004 Olympic Games in Athens.

 Pearn was voted UK Player of the Year by members of the Hockey Writers' Club twice, in 2000 and 2011.

 He initially retired in 2005 but returned to international hockey in 2011 at the age of 34 to challenge for a place in the 2012 London Olympic Games.
-Having played in the 2011 London Cup, the 2011 European Championship, 2011 Champions Trophy and 2012 London Olympics Test Event, he was not selected for the final Olympic squad and retired for the second time in 2012.
+Having played in the 2011 London Cup, the 2011 European Championship, 2011 Champions Trophy and 2012 London Olympics Test Event, he was not selected for the final Olympic squad and retired for the second time in 2013.